feup-infolab/dendro-install/README.md

 #on Windows you may need to do this to avoid git certificate errors (do this only if you get errors, as this is just a workaround and will skip certificate validations)
 git config --global http.sslverify "false"

+#activate node 8.9.0
+nvm use 8.9.0

 #install dependencies.
 Will also run bower install whenever needed
-npm install #this is needed when running npm install with sudo to install global modules
+npm install

 grunt #use grunt to put everything in place